Icinga/icinga2/doc/20-language-reference.md

 PidPath             |**Read-write.** Contains the path of the Icinga 2 PID file.
 Defaults to RunDir + "/icinga2/icinga2.pid".
 Vars                |**Read-write.** Contains a dictionary with global custom attributes.
 Not set by default.
 NodeName            |**Read-write.** Contains the cluster node name.
 Set to the local hostname by default.
-EnableNotifications |**Read-write.** Whether notifications are globally enabled.
-Defaults to true.
-EnableEventHandlers |**Read-write.** Whether event handlers are globally enabled.
-Defaults to true.
-EnableFlapping      |**Read-write.** Whether flap detection is globally enabled.
-Defaults to true.
-EnableHostChecks    |**Read-write.** Whether active host checks are globally enabled.
-Defaults to true.
-EnableServiceChecks |**Read-write.** Whether active service checks are globally enabled.
-Defaults to true.
-EnablePerfdata      |**Read-write.** Whether performance data processing is globally enabled.
-Defaults to true.
 UseVfork            |**Read-write.** Whether to use vfork().
 Only available on *NIX.
 Defaults to true.
 AttachDebugger      |**Read-write.** Whether to attach a debugger when Icinga 2 crashes.
 Defaults to false.
 RunAsUser           |**Read-write.** Defines the user the Icinga 2 daemon is running as.
 Used in the `init.conf` configuration file.
 RunAsGroup	    |**Read-write.** Defines the group the Icinga 2 daemon is running as.
 Used in the `init.conf` configuration file.

 ## <a id="apply"></a> Apply